lucidrains/vector-quantize-pytorch/README.md

 The research team behind <a href="https://arxiv.org/abs/2212.05199">MagViT</a> has released new SOTA results for generative video modeling.
 A core change between v1 and v2 include a new type of quantization, look-up free quantization (LFQ), which eliminates the codebook and embedding lookup entirely.

 This paper presents a simple LFQ quantizer of using independent binary latents.
 Other implementations of LFQ exist.
 However, the team shows that MAGVIT-v2 with LFQ significantly improves on the ImageNet benchmark.
+The differences between LFQ and 2-level FSQ includes entropy regularizations as well as maintained commitment loss.

 Developing a more advanced method of LFQ quantization without codebook-lookup could revolutionize generative modeling.